bergie/MidgardAppServerBundle/README.markdown

 Install AppServer-in-PHP either via PEAR:

-    $ pear channel-discover pear.indeyets.ru
+    $ pear channel-discover pear.indeyets.pp.ru
     $ pear install indeyets/aip

 ...or by installing the AiP repository under your `vendors` directory.
+AiP requires the `php-cli` package to run as it is basically a command-line PHP script.

 Install this bundle under your `vendors` directory and add the `Midgard` namespace to your `autoload.php`.